Influence of the IBM PC on the personal computer market: The use of MS-DOS on non-IBM PC compatible systems

 While Microsoft used a sophisticated installer with its DOS programs like Multiplan that provided device drivers for many non IBM PC-compatible computers, most other software vendors did not.
 Columbia University discussed the difficulty of having Kermit support many different clones and MS-DOS computers.
 Peter Norton, who earlier had encouraged vendors to write software that ran on many different computers, by early 1985 admitted—after experiencing the difficulty of doing so while rewriting Norton Utilities—that "there's no practical way for most software creators to write generic software".
-Dealers found carrying multiple versions of software for clones of varying levels of compatibility to be difficult.
+Although TI launched the Professional with more than 100 software packages available immediately, dealers found carrying multiple versions of software for clones of varying levels of compatibility to be difficult.

 To get the best results out of the 8088's modest performance, many popular software applications were written specifically for the IBM PC.
 The developers of these programs opted to write directly to the computer's (video) memory and peripheral chips, bypassing MS-DOS and the BIOS.
 For example, a program might directly update the video refresh memory, instead of using MS-DOS calls and device drivers to alter the appearance of the screen.
 Many notable software packages, such as the spreadsheet program Lotus 1-2-3, and Microsoft's Microsoft Flight Simulator 1.0, directly accessed the IBM PC's hardware, bypassing the BIOS, and therefore did not work on computers that were even trivially different from the IBM PC.
 This was especially common among PC games.
 As a result, the systems that were not fully IBM PC-compatible could not run this software, and quickly became obsolete.
 Rendered obsolete with them was the CP/M-inherited concept of OEM versions of MS-DOS meant to run (through BIOS calls) on non IBM-PC hardware.